OpenRefine/openrefine.org/docs/technical-reference/contributing.md

 ## Your first code pull request {#your-first-code-pull-request}

 This describes the overall steps to your first code contribution in OpenRefine.
-If you have trouble with any of these steps feel free to reach out on the [developer mailing list](https://groups.google.com/forum/#!forum/openrefine-dev) or the [Gitter channel](https://gitter.im/OpenRefine/OpenRefine).
+If you have trouble with any of these steps feel free to reach out on the [developer forum](https://forum.openrefine.org/c/dev/8) or the [Gitter channel](https://gitter.im/OpenRefine/OpenRefine).

 - Install OpenRefine, learn to use it by following some tutorials or watching [some videos](http://openrefine.org/).
 That will ensure you understand the user workflows and get familiar with the terminology used in the tool.